Introduction: How to Level, Fill, & Stack a Cake

-This lesson will guide you through the steps to level, fill, and stack a cake.
+This instructable will guide you through the steps to level, fill, and stack a tall, bakery quality cake.

 Leveling a cake is very important.
 Luckily it is super simple!
 It builds the foundation for a uniform cake.
 You will sometimes hear bakers refer to leveling a cake as 'torting'.
 It's the same thing, just a fancier word!